-Implementation Strategy Timeline Budget Implication 32.5: Regularly Evaluate All Tech Initiatives .
-The District should evaluate all tech initiatives based on their impact on student success.
-The District should continue to invest in those initiatives that have a positive correlation and pivot from those that don't.
-2014-2015 Minimal (staffing) OBJECTIVE 33: EXPOSE STUDENTS TO NEW IDEAS 33.1: Create Experiential Learning Opportunities.
+Implementation Strategy Timeline Budget Implication Priority Level Ι Objective 57: Expose students to new ideas In the school 57.1: Create Experiential Learning Opportunities.
 In addition to dynamic curricular content and teaching, the District should consider expanding field trip programs and internship programs.
 The District should seek to provide these opportunities during the normal school day as well as through after school and summer programming.
-2014-2015 Moderate (staffing, travel, programs) OBJECTIVE 34: PROACTIVELY LEARN FROM OTHER DISTRICTS 34.1: Organize Study Missions.
+2014-2015 Moderate (staffing, travel, programs) Low Objective 58: Proactively learn from other districts the community 58.1: Organize Study Missions.
 The District should establish a study trip program to take a cohort of stakeholders, including administrators, teachers, and community members to visit well-run and innovative schools and school districts to meet with and learn from others.
-2014-2015 Moderate (staffing, travel) 34.2: Share Lessons Learned.
+2014-2015 Moderate (staffing, travel) High In the c 58.2: Share Lessons Learned.
 Upon returning from the study missions, the cohort of stakeholders that attended should be asked to share their findings with the School Board, District Cabinet, and District-identified stakeholders working on the issues at hand.
-2014-2015 None
+2014-2015 None Medium

-As a District that jettisoned its dedicated communications staff in 2009 due to budget cuts, WCCUSD is in a position to, essentially, rebuild its communications operation from scratch.
+As a district that jettisoned its dedicated communications staff in 2009 due to budget cuts, WCCUSD is in a position to, essentially, rebuild its communications operation from scratch.
 It is an opportunity to take a fresh look at how best to communicate key issues to important audiences.
-The following plan is built to be achievable and scalable over time and to focus communications actions on activities that support overall District goals.
-It sets an agenda for the first year with some suggested improvements for subsequent years, although the activities recommended for Year 1 provide enough of a robust communications operation that it should be sufficient over time to address nearly all of the District's communications needs.
+The following plan is built to be achievable and scalable over time and to focus communications actions on activities that support overall district goals.
+It sets an agenda for the first year with some suggested improvements for subsequent years, although the activities recommended for Year 1 provide enough of a robust communications operation that it should be sufficient over time to address nearly all of the district's communications needs.